Amnesty Policy for Good Samaritans & Self-Reporting

 Example 1: An underage student has consumed several alcoholic drinks in a short time period and contacts an RA or JCUPD to receive medical attention after beginning to slur speech and lose the ability to walk normally.

 Example 2: An underage student has been drinking and was sexually assaulted and contacts an RA or JCUPD.

 Example 3: A student smokes marijuana and experiences harmful side effects because the student recently started a new prescription.

 In order to qualify for amnesty as a good Samaritan when offering help and assistance to others in crisis, the student rendering aid must do all of the following:

 - Make a good-faith call for medical or emergency help on behalf of another student, John Carroll community member, or guest, whether on-campus or off-campus.
 A good faith call involves calling an RA or JCUPD (216) 397-1234 for on-campus emergencies or 911 for off-campus emergencies.

-- Remain with the individual(s) needing emergency treatment and cooperate with emergency personnel as long as it is safe to do so;
+- Remain with the individual needing medical treatment and cooperate with emergency personnel.